nadlgit/fmchallenge-ip-address-tracker/README.md

 This is a solution to the [IP address tracker challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+I chose NextJS because of its API routes feature, in order to prevent my API key to be exposed in the front end.

-NB: My solution is limited to IP v4 searches.
+NB: My solution is limited to IP v4 searches, because it is the easiest to validate without third party modules :-)

 ## Table of contents